Galarius/vscode-opencl/README.md

 * `opencl.formatting.args` - An array of command line options.

 [AStyle](http://astyle.sourceforge.net) formatting utility is used by default.
-If workspace contains AStyle configuration file `.astylerc`, add the following option to `opencl.formatting.args` in workspace configuration: `--options=${workspaceRoot}/.astylerc`.
+If workspace contains AStyle configuration file `.astylerc`, add `--options=${workspaceRoot}/.astylerc` option to `opencl.formatting.args` in a workspace configuration.

 ## Contributing